layer3switch/metrilyx-2.0/docs/Installation.md

 	$ /etc/init.d/metrilyx-dataserver start
 	$ /etc/init.d/metrilyx-modelmanager start
 	$ /etc/init.d/nginx restart
-	$ /etc/init.d/celeryd start
-	$ /etc/init.d/celerybeat start

 **Note**: The default nginx configuration file may conflict with the metrilyx one.
 In this case you'll need to disable the default one or edit the configuration file to accomodate for metrilyx's nginx configuration.

-### Heat Maps
-Heatmaps are used to view your top 10 consumers for a given metric.
-They are created similarly to pages.
-The only subtly is the "pivot tag" which is the tag used to calculate the top 10.
-This is usually the tag containing a value of '*'.

-In order to use heatmaps, you will need a mongodb server.
-Heatmap computations are performed using celery (a python distributed processing framework) which uses mongodb for its backend.
-For scalability more celery worker nodes can be added.

 #### Postgresql Install
 If you would like to use postgres for the backend database instead of the default sqlite, you can do so by moving the provided postgres database configuration above the sqlite one in ***metrilyx.conf***.
 Fill in the remainder options based on your postgresql instance.